Wisconsin first stop on Biden's tour to sell $1.2 trln bipartisan infrastructure plan | Politics

 - United States

 With the Senate divided 50-50 between the two parties, a move by McConnell against the bipartisan bill could cost it the 60 votes it would need to pass under Senate rules.
 Democrats aim to pass the companion measure through a process called reconciliation that requires a simple majority.
-Psaki said Biden's trip to Wisconsin was focused on convincing Americans about the importance of both packages.
+Psaki said Biden's trip to Wisconsin was intended to convince Americans about the importance of both packages.
 He will also travel to Michigan on Saturday.

-"He is going to focus his time and his effort on selling the benefits of these packages, what they would do for the American people," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)